 Node.js is based on JavaScript, one of the most widely used languages among developers.

-If a developer has JavaScript skills, it is relatively easy to initiate migration to Node.js for server-side development.
+If a developer has JavaScript skills, it is relatively easy to initiate migration to Node.js for backend development.
 This fact attracts new developers to start learning this runtime environment, especially when it’s so relatively easy to learn.

 Half the respondents in a 2018 Node.js survey stated that it was easy for them to get knowledge about Node.js, and 62% of programmers noted their increased satisfaction toward Node.js at work.